 Highly commended runner up: Priory Bay

-Priory Bay is another Isle of Wight beach which looks like a foreign island on a sunny day.
+Priory Bay is another Isle of Wight beach that looks like a foreign island on a sunny day.
 My Dad used to tell me that the sand was imported, but in hindsight I think he might have been winding me up.
 He also once found a full size NOBO flip chart in the water at Priory Bay, which was presumably thrown overboard by someone who was bored at a team building day on a yacht.

-Priory Bay is another Isle of Wight beach which looks like a foreign island on a sunny day.
+Priory Bay is another Isle of Wight beach that looks like a foreign island on a sunny day.
 My Dad used to tell me that the sand was imported, but in hindsight I think he might have been winding me up.
 He also once found a full size NOBO flip chart in the water at Priory Bay, which was presumably thrown overboard by someone who was bored at a team building day on a yacht.

 Best Isle of Wight beach for romantic sunset proposals